 A tiny cell called the “fibroblast” is the cell located in the dermis, responsible for making a fibrous tissue known as your connective tissue or collagen.
 This is the only way the human body makes collagen.
 Ingesting it or applying it to the skin does not work as efficient, for the best results it has to be secreted inside the cell.
 Collagen supplements seem to be targeting joints and ligaments and not the collagen found in the layers of the skin but as with many health info there are contradictory studies about the benefits of these products out there.
 As far as I’m concerned the complete form of nutrients is what our body strives on, not parts of it derived from the elsewhere and made into a pill.

 Fibroblast need collagen precursors to boost collagen synthesis in the skin.
 This works from the inside out.
 We need the following vitamins and nutrients listed below to make healthy strong collagen for a young looking skin and to repair wounds and scars.
+I am always for getting our nutrients from whole foods but in sometimes a day just is crazy and a week flies by and we don’t get enough good stuff in, in that case this is the only collagen builder vitamin I would use, made of real food, vegan and natural.

 Vitamin C found in most fruits and vegetables, I list them from the highest down, Black Currants, Red Pepper, Kiwi, Guava, Green Bell Pepper, Orange, Strawberries, Papaya, Broccoli, Kale, Parsley, Pineapple, Brussels Sprouts, Cauliflower, Mango, Lemon, Grapefruit, Honeydew, Peas and Tomatoes.
 Vitamin C is one of the major players in the game of collagen production, it interacts with amino acids within the cells.
 If you don’t get the proper amount of vitamin C, collagen production will slow and make skin more susceptible to wrinkles and even to bruising.